 Is Watching TV a Good Way to Manage Stress?

-After a long day, some of us just want to grab the TV remote and get lost in Ross and Rachel's antics on old Friends reruns.
+These days, some of us just want to grab the TV remote and get lost in Ross and Rachel's antics on old Friends reruns so we can escape any coronavirus anxiety we may be feeling.
 Turns out that tuning in to TV is actually a common stress management tool for women.

 And according to Dr. Wright, it's a good stress management tool.
 "We're wearing ourselves down," says Dr. Wright.
 Recent research says that vegging in front of the tube can help manage some people's moods.
 "TV is a way you can decompress and fill your tank back up," she says.
 "It can be mindless and entertaining.
 It can evoke the emotions that make you feel better."